TuitionFit is, at the core, a free exchange. Share your financial aid offer, compare it to other students’ offers for free. Simple as that.

 Step #1: Set Up a Free Account

-- Answer basic questions about yourself and provide:
+- Answer basic questions about yourself (or your student if you are a parent setting up this account) and provide:

 Step #2: Find Colleges in Your $$ Range